 The ADDIE or ISD model consisted of 19 steps that were considered essential to the development of educational and training programs (Hannum, 2005).
-The steps were grouped into five phases (Analysis, Design, Development, Implement, Evaluate) to facilitate communication of the ISD model to others.
+The steps were grouped into five phases (Analysis, Design, Development, Implement, and Evaluate) to facilitate communication of the ISD model to others.
 The steps, listed under their respective phases, are shown below:

 Six years later, Dr. Russell Watson (1981), Chief, Staff and Faculty Training Division of the Fort Huachuca, Arizona, presented a paper to International Congress for Individualized Instruction.
 In it, he discusses the ADDIE model as developed by Florida State University.
 His presentation contained a slightly revised model: